FREQUENTLY ASKED QUESTION

 Q. What is your cancellation policy?

 Terms and Conditions: – Refund Policy.
-The class deposit is a commitment by Patricia Wells to hold your place in the class, and a commitment by you to participate.
-The deposit should be considered nonrefundable.
-If you present good and valid reasons we will consider a refund of the deposit if you cancel more than 120 days before the class begins and we are able to find another student to fill your place.
-All refunds are subject to a $150 service charge per student to cover bank fees and processing costs.
+The class deposit is a commitment by Patricia Wells to hold a place for you, and a commitment by you to participate.
+Deposits should be considered nonrefundable except through your travel insurance.
+If exceptional circumstances warrant, we will consider making a refund if you cancel more than 120 days before the class date and when we fill your place.
+Any student’s refund will be subject to a $200 service charge.
+Refunds for a private class that is canceled because the organizers have not filled the class will depend on any extraordinary circumstances..

 All refunds for cancellations that occur within 120 days of the class start date, both the deposit and the final payment, will be handled by your personal travel insurance.
 Travel insurance can be obtained by speaking with a local travel agent or by visiting one of the many travel insurance sites on the web.
-Websites that have been used for trip insurance information are:
+Websites that have been used for trip insurance information are Travel insurance Review and Insure My Trip.

 We make this information available for your convenience.
 We have no financial interest in the web sites or the services they offer, and any contract you make is your right and responsibility.